gary-Sham/hello-world/Newfile/README.md

 # hello-world
 Hi, I'm new here.
-I hope I can upload and track my code.

-I am a beginner in web design.
-I just want to master javascript.
+Here I will upload some information about the technical issue I face when I'm using my laptop/comp.